 - Keep your hands and feet to yourself.

 - Take care of church property.

 - Show respect to others.

 Parents’ Best Practices

 Here are some concrete ways that you can help strengthen the foundation of your child’s religious education:

-- Bring your child to Church at the beginning of the Divine Liturgy.
+- Bring your child to the Divine Liturgy as often as possible.